-With months left until the stamp duty holiday ends, our guide explains how you could benefit from the tax cut.
+With the stamp duty holiday now extended, our guide explains how you could still benefit from the tax cut.

-The Chancellor, Rishi Sunak, unveiled a major stamp duty cut in July in a bid to boost the housing market after the first national lockdown.
+The Chancellor Rishi Sunak unveiled a stamp duty holiday last July in a bid to boost the housing market after the first national lockdown.

-He raised the threshold at which buyers have to start paying stamp duty with immediate effect, from £125,000 to £500,000, in England and Northern Ireland.
+He raised the threshold at which buyers start paying stamp duty with immediate effect, from £125,000 to £500,000, in England and Northern Ireland.

 It means that nearly nine out of 10 transactions are no longer subject to stamp duty, with the average bill falling by £4,500.

-But the stamp duty holiday is set to run until 31 March 2021.
-But in the Budget this week, the Chancellor moved the deadline until the end of June, giving buyers more time to take advantage of the break.
+The stamp duty holiday was set to run until 31 March 2021.
+But in the Budget this week, the Chancellor moved the deadline until the end of June, giving buyers more time to take advantage of the tax break.

 Here’s our guide with more detail on what exactly the stamp duty holiday is - and how you could benefit from it.